PLEASE READ THIS ENTIRE POST BEFORE ASKING QUESTIONS!!!

 Other vehicles that use a Side Mount alternator

-Or you could try to find one like that at a junkyard but good luck.
+Or you could try to find one like that at a junkyard.

 Each style may have the rear plugs clocked 3 different ways to fit their various vehicles better.
 They will still fit no matter the clocking but you can remove the case bolts, and reclock the rear to get your optimum position.

-When you swap from a 1G or a low output 3G to a 130 or more amp 3G, although you do not NEED a larger charge cable such as a 2 Gauge, it is a great idea.
+When you swap to a 130 or higher amp 3G, although you do not NEED a larger charge cable such as a 2 Gauge, it is a great idea.
 Smaller wires/cables cannot always handle such a load and they tend to heat up, some to the point of melting the wire and could start a fire.
 ALWAYS make sure you use a megafuse rated at least 15-25 amps above your alternator amperage.

 Factory Carb Users:

 If you have a Factory Ford carburetor (Holley model 4180) with a wire that connects directly to your 1G alt to your electric choke, get a 12 volt electric choke for a Holley 4160, P/N 45-223, and swap it out.
-Then wire the new choke to 12 volts.
+Then wire the new choke to 12 volts with key on.

 This post will continually be edited as information pops up.
 Please post any errors you find so this can be THE